luchunling/PersonalWiki/Programming/TypeScript/brief_description/brief_description.md

 #### 2.1 Type Annotations

 TypeScript has provided us a new feature like type annotations, and we can try it here.
-Take the example above as another instance, `hello()` method hopes to accept a string rather than other types when it is called, and if we can use type annotations to strictly define this situation in TypeScript, the compiler should throw an error during compilation rather than auto convert the type of the parameter in JavaScript:
+Take the example above as another instance, `hello()` method hopes to accept a string rather than other types when it is called, and if we can use type annotations to strictly define this situation in TypeScript, the compiler should throw an error during compilation rather than automatically convert the type of the parameter in JavaScript:

 ```ts
 /** hello.ts */